kindelia/Kindelia/WHITEBOOK.md

 Blocks
 ------

 A block is just a list of statements.
-A Kindelia node is just a process that broadcasts timestamped blocks to a peer-to-peer network, using Nakamoto Consensus (Proof of Work) to give these blocks a canonical ordering.
+A K-Chan node is just a process that broadcasts timestamped blocks to a peer-to-peer network, using Nakamoto Consensus (Proof of Work) to give these blocks a canonical ordering.
 The statements in these blocks are then evaluated in order, causing each node to